 If you feel that your eating is out of control, it can help to ask yourself what made you start.
 If there's something stressful or upsetting in your life (like family relationships or pressure at school) then it might be a good idea to get some support.
-You could do this by asking an adult you trust for help or talking to a Childline counsellor or to the charity Beat Eating Disorders.
+You could do this by asking an adult you trust for help or by talking to a Childline counsellor or to the charity Beat Eating Disorders.
 If you prefer you can talk to other young people who may have had similar experiences to you on our message board.

 Seeing a doctor